cyanaspect/caspbot/README.md

 # caspbot

-How it works:

-It uses the BeautifulSoup4 module to scrape a website with well-sourced information, and the tweepy module to post the formatted statistics on twitter.
+How it works: Caspbot uses the BeautifulSoup4 module to scrape a website with well-sourced information, and the tweepy module to post the formatted statistics on twitter.

 Twitter: @caspbot